 With these statistics in mind, you probably want your college-bound high schoolers to be as informed as possible when it comes to the complex issue of student loans before they ever have to fill out FAFSA.
 To encourage your teens to tackle a tricky and oftentimes boring subject, offer a financial incentive for writing research papers on student loans.
 For example, you could offer them $10-20 for a 4-5 page report on Pell Grants.

 Added bonus: offer to double the amount if they agree to put the money in a college savings account!
 This way, you’re not only helping your kids save for college but also teaching them how to research difficult financial topics on their own.

 Personal Finance App = Prerequisite For Phone Payments (For teenagers)

 Do you pay for your kids’ monthly phone bill, with no strings attached?
 If so, there’s an easy way to teach them how to earn benefits (such as texting and data privileges) while also teaching them more about personal finance.
 How?
 Require them to install and regularly use a personal finance app on their smartphone.

-For example, Mint and Level Money are great budgeting apps for beginners, and if your teen has a job then they could start tracking their income and expenses on a weekly basis.
+For example, Mint is a great budget app for beginners, and if your teen has a job then they could start tracking their income and expenses on a weekly basis.
 Alternatively, if your kid has their own credit card, they could use the Credit Karma app to track their credit history.
 Regardless of which app they download, it’s a simple requirement with a huge reward for them (not having to pay their own phone bill!).